FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task7.md

 ![](image-mdw-cap-modified.png)

 * Let's create a couple of policies that allow ingress and egress traffic to pass through the firewall.
 I have included the CLI for convenience.
-You can past this into the CLI from the console.
+You can paste this into the CLI from the console.

   * Copy the following text from the workshop into your copy&paste buffer
   * Click on the CLI icon.